Indiana crop update: Harvest slow

 Significant weekend rains in the northern part of the State hampered fieldwork, while the southern part of the State remained relatively unscathed.

 The average temperature for the week was 70.9 degrees, 12.9 degrees above normal for the State.

-The statewide average for precipitation was 0.71 inches, or 76 percent of normal.
-There were 5.0 days available for fieldwork for the week ending May 6.
+The amount of rainfall varied from none to 3.47 inches during the week.
+The statewide average precipitation was 1.18 inches.
+There were 4.7 days available for fieldwork for the week ending October 7.